JacobBonner/JenkinsTutorial/README.md

 `

 ### 8.3 - Triggering a build via the REST API
-Now we are going to trigger a build of the freestyle Project/Job `hello-world`.
+Now you are going to trigger a build of the Pipeline `hello-world-pipeline`.
 1. From your command line, run the command

     `
-    curl -u {USER_NAME}:{API_TOKEN} {JENKINS_URL}/job/hello-world/build --data-urlencode json=''
+    curl -u {USER_NAME}:{API_TOKEN} {JENKINS_URL}/job/hello-world-pipeline/build --data-urlencode json=''
     `

-2. Now from the Jenkins Dashboard go to the freestyle Project `hello-world`.
-If not already, you should soon see a new build in progress or finished.
+2. Now from the Jenkins Dashboard go to the Pipeline `hello-world-pipeline`.
+If not already, you should soon see a new build (#2) in progress or finished.

 ### 8.4 - Retrieving Various Information via the REST API
 As mentioned before, you can retrieve various information from Jenkins using the REST API.
 Below is a list of some of the data you can request, along with the generalized URL you would use.
+Note that each of these urls use `pretty=true` because it is always easier to read the output.
 1. Job Information

     `